ChrisBall/PianoLuce/README.md

 This project took inspiration from the development on the [Magnetic Resonator Piano](http://www.eecs.qmul.ac.uk/~andrewm/mrp.html) and similar, commercial keypress detectors like the Moog Piano Bar.

 Most of the development was in aid of a performance by Marta Mołodyńska-Wheeler in June 2017, where live visuals were generated from her PhD performance of Scriabin's 24 preludes.
+The vision of the project was to re-create a modern day version of [Clavier à lumières](https://en.wikipedia.org/wiki/Clavier_%C3%A0_lumi%C3%A8res) by creating a non-intrusive device which could be attached to an expensive piano and create colored visuals.
+Alex (Marta's husband), CEO of the IOT company [Kolomolo](www.kolomolo.com), connected with me during his research and commissioned the work.

 My special thanks to: [Alex & Marta](http://www.martamolo.com/), for their time, patience, and escape rooms; to [James Medd](http://jamesmedd.co.uk/) for his assistance designing a mounting system, and coming up with the name, PianoLuce; and to [Alexander Lang](http://langster1980.blogspot.co.uk/), for his usual excellent support.

 ## Description

 PianoLuce uses side-mounted IR reflection detectors to estimate the velocity of keypresses.
 An IR reflection sensor (QRE1113) above each key measures reflected IR light.
-These sensors are switched on and read in sequence via 16 channel 4067 analog multiplexers.
-Each PCB spans an octave, and boards communicate via I2C, although SPI may be possible.
+These sensors are switched on and read in sequence by an ATMEGA328P via 16 channel 4067 analog multiplexers.
+Each PCB spans an octave (12 notes), and boards communicate via I2C, although SPI may be possible.
 A master controller is responsible for controlling calibration, receiving keypress data from each slave board, getting data from a sustain pedal, and sending midi over USB.

 ## Resources
 - [Arduino Code](https://github.com/ChrisBall/PianoLuce/tree/master/Arduino)